 For the 2001 season, Mike Joy came on board with Fox Sports full time to announce NASCAR.
-He worked alongside Darrell Waltrip and Larry McReynolds on the NASCAR broadcast team.
-They spent 15 years together in the booth, making them the longest lasting trio of announcers in U.S. network sports history.
+He worked alongside Darrell Waltrip and Larry McReynolds on the fox NASCAR broadcast team.
+They spent 15 years together in the booth, making them the longest-lasting trio of announcers in U.S. network sports history.
 McReynolds retired at this time, and former motorsports champion/color analyst Jeff Gordon came on to replace him.
 Waltrip also went on to retire in 2019.

-Mike Joy does actually take a four-week break from racing each year, but it's not to lay out in the sun and sip tiny umbrella cocktails.
+Joy, who lives in Winston-Salem, North Carolina with his wife Gaye, does actually take a four-week break from racing each year, but it's not to lay out in the sun and sip tiny umbrella cocktails.
 During this time, Joy actually serves as an expert analyst for collector car auctions at Barrett Jackson.
 Clearly, the man is a total car nut!

-He's Earned Several Accolades for His Broadcasting
+He's Earned Several Accolades for His Work

 Back in 2000, Joy was inducted into the Riverside Park Speedway's Hall of Fame, and in 2019, he was also inducted into the New England Auto Racers Hall of Fame.